-The traditional style of work like working at one desk or work executed by only one person has been replaced by re-engineered organizational structure.
+The traditional style of work like working at one desk or work executed by only one person has been replaced by a re-engineered organizational structure.
 The work or task at this modern age has changed due to globalization that is governed by the use of information technology.
 The tremendous developments in this technology have impacted the office working hours and way to perform the tasks.

 4. Manage changes:

 Businesses are prone to changes to manage the pressure of the market needs.
 To keep up with it, layouts are effective only when the changes can be accommodated within.
-Hence, having simpler layouts helps business to re-design whenever needed so that it does not affect the tasks being executed or the work done.
+Hence, having simpler layouts helps businesses to re-design whenever needed so that it does not affect the tasks being executed or the work done.

 5. Increase productivity: